eeverman/andhow/README.md

 its previous state.
 This isn't allowed in production:  Remember, **_AndHow Property values are constant and once initialized at startup, do not change_**.
 The `@KillAndHow...` annotation uses reflection to bend the rules to make testing easy.

+### Other potential examples to include (possibly just by listing and linking to them)
+* Configuration by deployment Tier
+* Using multiple properties files to split up configuration for larger applications
+* Loading property values from a file on the file system (not classpath)
+* Customizing configuration [source loading order](https://sites.google.com/view/andhow/user-guide/value-loaders) (e.g. remove JNDI from the list loaders, change priority order of loading, etc.)
+* Example of auto-exports (automatically export property values to System.Properties for 3rd party frameworks that receive configuration via Sys Props)
+* Example of testing where the `andhow.properties` on the main classpath is overridden by the one on the test classpath (a basic feature of Java + maven, but important for testing)
+* Change the name of the `andhow.properties` file to `[MyAppName].properties`

 _**For more examples and documentation, visit the [AndHow main site](https://sites.google.com/view/andhow)**_